Jesse Chisholm: Career

-Fluent in thirteen Native American languages and Spanish, Chisholm served as an interpreter and general aid in several treaties between the Republic of Texas and local Indian tribes and between the United States federal government and various tribes after Texas was admitted to the Union.
+Chisholm worked primarily as a trader across states and territories, either visiting tribes with wares from white trading posts or taking pelts and other Native goods back to places such as Leavenworth, Kansas or Fort Smith, Arkansas.
+Chisholm could reportedly speak thirteen Native American languages, as well as sign talk and Spanish, and was often used as an interpreter for treaties between Native tribes and white government officials.
+Sam Houston requested Chisholm personally on a few occasions to interpret and grant general aid when negotiating peace treaties between the Republic of Texas and local Indian tribes.

 This diplomatic work spanned 20 years between 1838 and 1858.
-During this period, Chisholm also continued in the Indian trade, trading manufactured goods for peltry and cattle.
+The early years included a lot of back and forth travel and tracking of Chiefs and other important Native leaders, including Sequoyah.
+In later years, Chisholm was well regarded both by white and Native peoples and was present on a trip to Washington, D.C., to interpret for a group of various tribal Chiefs and then president James K. Polk.
+Throughout this period, Chisholm also continued in the Indian trade, trading manufactured goods for peltry and cattle.

-He mostly remained neutral during the American Civil War.
+Chisholm's loyalties became divided during the American Civil War.
 Many residents of the Indian Territory feared they might be massacred, either intentionally or as an accident of war, if either side attempted to contend for control of the territory.
-Chisholm led a band of refugees to the western part of the territory.
-For some time, they suffered privation, as trade had also dried up during the war.
+Chisholm had friends on both side of the battle, and saw first-hand the devastation wrought on residents of Indian Territory that were caught in the crossfire of battle.
+He eventually led a band of refugees to the western part of the territory, where they suffered privation, as trade had dried up during the war.
+At the same time, both Chisholm's father and paternal grandfather were engaged in the slave trade, and Chisholm himself owned slaves.

 At the war's end, Chisholm settled permanently near present-day Kingfisher, Oklahoma, and again began to trade in the Indian Territory.
 Chisholm built up what had previously been a military and Indian trail into a road capable of carrying heavy wagons for his goods.
 This road later became known as Chisholm's Trail.
 When the Texas-to-Kansas cattle drives started, the users of the trail renamed it the Chisholm Trail.

 Death and legacy

-Chisholm died on March 4, 1868, at his last camp near Left Hand Spring (now Oklahoma), due to food poisoning.
+Chisholm died in 1868 at his last camp near Left Hand Spring (now Oklahoma), due to food poisoning.
 Chisholm was buried there.
+While this date has historically been recorded as March 4, the CHisholm family bible and contemporaneous newspapers suggest the date may have been April 4.

+The term "Chisholm trail" has been used to refer to various combinations of cattle trails, from exclusively the route taken by Jesse Chisholm, to all cattle trails heading north and west out of Texas.
+The term is first recorded in print in 1870, although it was likely colloquially used before then.

 In 1974, Chisholm was inducted into the Hall of Great Westerners.
 His grave site in Blaine County, Oklahoma is listed on the National Register of Historic Places.